Hiking the W Trek in Torres del Paine, Chile

 Elevation gain: 400m (1,315 ft)

-Having completed four days and close to 70 kilometres on the W trek, hiking across varied landscapes with amazing views of forests, peaks and turquoise-blue lakes, was an amazing experience.
+Completing the four days and close to 70 kilometres on the W trek, hiking across varied landscapes with amazing views of forests, peaks and turquoise-blue lakes, was an amazing experience.
 I was especially grateful that we beat the odds of Patagonia weather with sun, clear skies and not much wind each day.